 You’ll find five signed snowshoe trails – many of them loops, ranging in length from the easy 2 kilometre Chalet Loop to the 13 kilometre Crystal Mountain trail – rated a difficult trail.
 Many of the loops have shortcuts you can take if you’re pressed for time or energy.
 We did part of the Panorama Ridge Trail – following fresh moose tracks for much of its length.

 Both classic and skate skiers – of all levels – can enjoy over 50 kilometres of professionally groomed cross-country ski trails.
 If I’d had another day in Kelowna, I would happily have spent it here.

-Go for a hike during a Kelowna winter
+3. Go for a hike during a Kelowna winte

 Hiking is a year-round activity in Kelowna.
 The only thing to consider during a Kelowna winter is ice so pack the “icers” just in case the trails are slippery.

-Knox Mountain Park, just north of downtown Kelowna is a popular area to hike.
+Knox Mountain Park, just north of downtown Kelowna is a popular area to hike during winter in Kelowna.
 There are a network of trails of various lengths and difficulties – all dog-friendly – with many offering superb vistas.

 Kelowna is home to a growing number of organic and biodynamic wineries with Summerhill Pyramid Winery leading the charge.
 Many of the wineries boast tasting rooms, along with winery bistros and restaurants with truly spectacular lake and mountain views.

 In this part of the Okanagan be sure to try the old-vine Rieslings (my personal favourite is from Tantalus Vineyards), chardonnays, merlot and icewine.

 I visited three of the five lakeshore wineries including Summerhill Pyramid, CedarCreek Estate Winery, and St. Hubertus & Oak Bay Estate.
 All are very different and each one worth a visit in their own right.